nxskok/pasias/docs/21-discriminant-analysis.md

-There is a `count` followed by another `count` of the first lot of counts, so the second count column has acquired the name `nn`.
+There is a `count` followed by another `count` of the first lot of counts, so the second count column has taken over the name `n`.

 24\% of all the employees got classified into the wrong job, based on their scores on `outdoor`, `social` and